 4. To be eligible, you must take a LEAARC-approved course

-Sadly, no. The Lactation Education Accreditation and Approval Committee (LEAARC) has created strict criteria for course content.
-The student should think of this as a “seal of approval” that she will learn all that the LEAARC has deemed to be necessary for safe practice.
-But anyone who has racked up 90 hours of breastfeeding training — of any kind — is eligible to sit for the exam.
+No, courses are not required to be approved by the Lactation Education Accreditation and Approval Committee (LEAARC).
+Anyone who has racked up 90 hours of breastfeeding training — of any kind — is eligible to sit for the exam.

 5. You can complete your requirements in less than 6 months

 Well, maybe!
 It depends on how much of the requirement you’ve already met when you decide to pursue the credential!